 Surrender.

-In a world where we hide emotions and don’t really know how to deal with grief or a lost sense of identity, Miriam teaches us of vulnerability.
+In a world where we hide emotions and don’t really know how to deal with grief or a lost sense of identity, Miriam teaches us about vulnerability.
 All gently yet boldly explored through many real-life stories and her clinical work.

 #2 – In the Realm of Hungry Ghosts by Gabor Maté